2024 Solar Incentives Guide for Brighton, CO - Tax Credits & Rebates

 • Rebates: Solar companies may help you claim a rebate, or partial refund of your purchase, for your solar system.
 States or counties will also offer limited-time rebates at various times.
 If you receive a rebate, that amount will usually be deducted from the total price before tax credits are calculated.

 • Net Metering: Make sure you talk to your Brighton utility company about signing a net metering agreement.
-This allows you to get a credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
-You may receive either a dollar-for-dollar credit or a percentage of the value.
+This allows you to get a credit towards your monthly utility bill for the value of excess energy your solar panels generate.
+You might receive either a dollar-for-dollar credit or a percentage of the value.

 Best Solar Financing